-Vauxhall Mokka Hatchback (2012 - ) Expert review
+Vauxhall Mokka Hatchback (2012 - ) review Expert review

 The Mokka is Vauxhall's answer to cars like the Nissan Juke and Renault Captur.
 It's a small SUV that aims to deliver trendy looks and decent practicality.